hei411/Steffi/README.md

 ### I did not supply any file names to Steffi.
 How does Steffi know which files to transpile?

 Excellent question.
-Though traditional compilers and transpilers require  user to specify the input files to be processed, Steffi utilizes **MIND-READING<sup>TM</sup>**, the state-of-the-art human-to-CPU communication channel technology.
+Though traditional compilers and transpilers require  the user to specify the input files to be processed, Steffi utilizes **MIND-READING<sup>TM</sup>**, the state-of-the-art human-to-CPU communication channel technology.
 Upon execution, Steffi runs a non-trivial algorithm that surpasses all ten dimensions of the universe (excluding time) to create a reliable link with your human brain via TCP and extract the name of the files you want to transpile.
 Before termination, the computer and human undergo an honorable four-way handshake before closing the connection.

 **MIND-READING<sup>TM</sup>** is tested to be harmless and should not induce any side-effect to the user.
-We have just submitted a patent on this technology and are waiting for center to reply.
+We have just submitted a patent on this technology and are waiting for the center to reply.

 ### What about a transpiler from Rust to CrabLang written in CrabLang?